 Plum pox virus is a member of the genus Potyvirus in the family Potyviridae.
 The virus particles are flexuous rods of approximately 700 nm × 11 nm, and are composed of a single-stranded RNA molecule consisting of almost 10 000 nucleotides coated by up to 2 000 subunits of a single coat protein (García and Cambra, 2007).
 PPV is transmitted in the field by aphids in a non-persistent manner, but movement of infected propagative plant material is the main way in which PPV is spread over long distances.

-Plum pox virus isolates can be classified currently into nine strains: D (Dideron), M (Marcus), C (Cherry), EA (El Amar), W (Winona), Rec (Recombinant), T (Turkish), CR (Cherry Russian) and An (Ancestor Marcus) (Candresse and Cambra, 2006; James and Glasa, 2006; James et al., 2013; Ulubaş Serçe et al., 2009).
+Plum pox virus isolates can be classified currently into nine strains: D (Dideron), M (Marcus), C (Cherry), EA (El Amar), W (Winona), Rec (Recombinant), T (Turkish), CR (Cherry Russian) and An (Ancestor Marcus) (James et al., 2013;).
 Most PPV isolates belong to the D and M strains.
 PPV D and M strains can easily infect P. armeniaca and P. domestica but differ in their ability to infect P. persica cultivars.
 The strains vary in their pathogenicity; for example M isolates generally cause faster epidemics and more severe symptoms than D isolates in P. armeniaca, P. domestica, P. persica and P. salicina.
 EA isolates are geographically restricted to Egypt and little information is available about their epidemiology and biological properties.
 PPV isolates infecting P. avium and P. cerasus have been identified in several European countries.
 These isolates form two distinct strains that have been defined as PPV-C and PPV-CR.
 An atypical PPV was detected in P. domestica in Canada (PPV-W) representing a distinct PPV strain.
 PPV W has since been detected in several countries in Europe (James et al., 2013).
 In addition, natural recombinants between the D and M strains of PPV have been described as PPV-Rec, these showing an epidemiological behaviour similar to the D strain.
 A second type of recombinant strain has been reported in Turkey (T strain, Ulubaş Sercçe et al., 2009).
 A single isolate of PPV An has been described and it has been proposed as a potential ancestor of PPV M (Palmisano et al., 2012).
 A novel sour cherry-adapted Tat strain, neither C nor CR, has also been proposed (Chirkov et al., 2016).

 Further information about PPV, including illustrations of disease symptoms, can be found in Barba et al. (2011), CABI (2016), EPPO (2004, 2006), García and Cambra (2007), and PaDIL (2017).